Bosnian Serb wartime intelligence chief gets life jail term

 He said Tolimir had been close to Mladic and was referred by witnesses as his “right-hand man and eyes and ears.”

-“The harm inflicted upon these men rises to the level of serious bodily and mental harm and constitute acts of genocide,” Flugge said.

-Together with the top military command, including Mladic himself, Tolimir was a member of a joint criminal enterprise to remove Muslims from eastern Bosnia, a panel of judges said.

-He was found guilty of genocide, conspiring to commit genocide, violations of the laws and customs of wars and crimes against humanity including murder, persecution and extermination of non-Muslims.
+Tolimir was found guilty of genocide, conspiring to commit genocide, violations of the laws and customs of wars and crimes against humanity including murder, persecution and exterminations of non-Muslims.

-“This is (something) that can appease my soul after everything I survived in July 1995,” said Sabaheta Fejzic, who lost her husband and son in the Srebrenica bloodletting.

-“If there was a death penalty, Tolimir would deserve it.
-But since it does not exist, then he should rot in jail for the rest of his life,” Fejzic said after she heard the verdict on television.